 - Admission requirements, policies, standards and practices:

 - Recruitment methods

 - Application deadlines

-- o Offer timelines
+- Offer timelines

 - Requirements for admission

-- o Any grade requirements for funding eligibility

 Outlined below are the minimum admission requirements set forth by the School of Graduate and Postdoctoral Studies.
 Please use this information as the basis for your departmental requirements.